-On a popular island where you’re spoilt for choice for restaurants, it’s difficult to find truly authentic places where the locals are happy to go and eat.
-But at Kokkalo, on the road to Firostefani (not far from Imerovigli) you’ll find delicious authentic Santorinian food and plenty of locals enjoying a wide range of dishes.
+On a popular island where you’re spoilt for choice for restaurants, it’s difficult to find truly authentic places where the locals go and eat.
+But at Kokkalo, on the road to Firostefani you’ll find delicious authentic Santorinian food and plenty of locals enjoying a wide range of dishes.
 Named after the Greek word for bone, you just need to take a look at the website’s home page to see why it’s so well-liked.
 A short film shows a stunning venue with fantastic views, beautifully presented food and lots of happy customers and staff.

-The menu offers a wide range of dishes; starters are divided into two categories – land and sea.
+The menu offers a wide range of dishes.
+There are two categories of starters – land and sea.
 Seafood options include the famous Greek fava served with octopus, and fresh mussels ‘saganaki’ with feta cheese in tomato sauce.
-More land based options include another Santorini favourite – tomato fritters served with tzatziki dip, delicious smoked eggplant dip and feta cheese pie, topped with honey and flavoured with Mastic liquer.
+More land-based options include another Santorini favourite – tomato fritters served with tzatziki dip.
+You can also try delicious smoked eggplant dip and feta cheese pie, topped with honey and flavoured with Mastic liquer.

-Main courses mainly feature meat and fish, but there’s also a wide range of salads to choose from including the famous Santorini Greek salad (featuring the tastiest cherry tomatoes in the world).
-Kokkalo is well-known for its steaks (tagliata, Tomahawk and T-bone) which are matured for six to eight weeks.
+Main courses mainly feature meat and fish, but there’s also a wide range of salads to choose from.
+Don’t miss the famous Santorini Greek salad (featuring the tastiest cherry tomatoes in the world).
+Kokkalo is well-known for its steaks (tagliata, Tomahawk and T-bone) which mature for six to eight weeks.
 The pork tenderloin souvlaki is also a popular choice.
 Fish dishes include salmon fillet in orange sauce and a bream fillet in a bouillabaise soup.
-Many Tripadvisor reviews speak highly of the Choco Hell dessert (a home-made chocolate souffle) and Ehmek Kadayifi, a bread pudding served with kaymak, a special kind of clotted cream.
+Many Tripadvisor reviews speak highly of the Choco Hell dessert (a home-made chocolate souffle).
+Ehmek Kadayifi, a bread pudding served with kaymak, a special kind of clotted cream is also popular.

 To find out more visit the website here